hamsoftug/hamsoftug.github.io/_posts/2020-03-13-why-you-and-your-company-should-use-cicd.md

 #### How would CI/CD have saved me ?

-Allow me to quickly to take this out of the way by saying that CI/CD together increase code quality, reduce development time, easily reveal errors and will generally make your life easier.
+Okay i know you want me to answer that question right away , But first allow me to quickly to take this out of the way by saying that CI/CD together increase code quality, reduce development time, easily reveal errors and will generally make your life easier.

-Okay so to address the question at  hand here is how
+Okay so to address the question at  hand here is how.
+1. With CICD ,You can create a pipeline/action (depending on your repository store) , you can use this to run tests on all code that is pushed to a particular branch. in such a file you can configure checks for syntax errors,indenting,spacing and any other coding standard.
+ So if the code pushed by a colleague doesn't pass any of the tests set , it wont be merged to the main codebase and therefore it wont hurt anyone on the team .

+Furthermore , when push fails to merge, an email is sent to the person who pushed indicating which areas of their code doesn't meet the set standards of the company so that they can address them before their changes are merged.

 Now that you have learned from experience you can now proceed to the technical aspects of what really CI/CD is.